irandigitaldemocracy/similar-projects/README.md

 * [Polis: a real-time system for gathering, analyzing and understanding what large groups of people think in their own words, enabled by advanced statistics and machine learning.](https://github.com/pol-is)

 If you know about a project listed not above, please make a pull request to update this list.
-Thank you!